Labchads/SHOBU_RUST/README.md

 # SHOBU_RUST
-SHOBU written in Rust using 1v1 Networking and GUI.
+SHOBU written in Rust using React.js

 ## TODO LIST

-- [ ] Client.
-- [ ] Server.
+- [ ] React Rendering.
-- [ ] GUI / 2d Rendering.
+- [ ] Play with friends
 - [ ] Navigatable Menu using mouse.
 - [ ] Initialize the boards.
 - [ ] Render a nice rope too.